5.3. Advanced features#

 5.3.5.1.
 Resuming a failed or canceled build#

-You can tell kde-builder to start building from a different module than it normally would.
-This can be useful when a set of modules failed, or if you canceled a build run in the middle.
+You can tell kde-builder to start building from a different project than it normally would.
+This can be useful when a set of projects failed, or if you canceled a build run in the middle.
 You can control this using the --resume-from option and the --resume-after option.

 Resuming the build starting from kxmlgui:

-Resuming the build starting after kxmlgui (in case you manually fixed the issue and installed the module yourself):
+Resuming the build starting after kxmlgui (in case you manually fixed the issue and installed the project yourself):

-Similar to the way you can resume the build from a module, you can instead choose to update and build everything normally, but ignore a set of modules.
+Similar to the way you can resume the build from a project, you can instead choose to update and build everything normally, but ignore a set of projects.

-You can do this using the --ignore-modules option.
-This option tells kde-builder to ignore all the modules on the command line when performing the update and build.
+You can do this using the --ignore-projects option.
+This option tells kde-builder to ignore all the projects on the command line when performing the update and build.

 Ignoring extragear/multimedia and kdereview during a full run: